Adrian Gleeson: Career

 Gleeson played 176 games and kicked 174 goals between 1986 and 1996.
 He was a popular player at Carlton and coach David Parkin described the decision to delist Gleeson at the end of the 1996 season as one of the toughest of his coaching career.

+Honors

 He was rewarded with life membership of the club and was later appointed to the Carlton Board of Directors in May 2006.